 District 5 - Dave Newkirk

-Dave Newkirk is a community leader, active parent and product of North Thurston Public Schools.
-He moved to Lacey in 1977 where he attended Olympic View Elementary, Nisqually Middle School and graduated from Timberline High School in 1992.
-The son of a U.S. Army military father, Dave moved between Germany and Lacey throughout his schooling.
-After graduation he joined the United States Marine Corps where he served six honorable years before returning to Lacey and getting his Associates degree from South Puget Sound Community College.
+Dave Newkirk is an active community leader, involved parent, and a proud product of North Thurston Public Schools!
+He attended Olympic View Elementary, Nisqually Middle School, and graduated from Timberline High School.
+The son of a U.S. Army father, Dave grew up both in the United States and abroad.
+Living overseas in a military family has enriched his understanding and appreciation of people from all walks of life and cultures.
+After graduation, Dave joined the United States Marine Corps, where he served six honorable years before returning to Lacey and setting his roots.
+He currently works at a regional engineering firm.

 “There is no greater purpose than helping our children succeed.
-All of our children deserve a great public education.
-Our children are our future and I am honored to be able to work alongside the many great people of our community to ensure that our District will always be able to provide a great learning environment for our children,” Dave said.
-He and his wife have two sons, a senior at North Thurston and another in second grade.
-He is vested in this community.
+All children deserve a great public education.
+We must meet our children where they are and work tirelessly to build them up,” Newkirk said.
+“Not all children learn the same way; it is the job of an educator to find ways to teach all children, no matter what their hurdles may be.
+Our children are our future, and I am honored to be able to work alongside the many great people of our community to ensure that our District will always be able to provide a great learning environment for our children.”

 Dave and his wife have two sons and two daughters, all of whom have attended or will be attending various NTPS schools.
 He is vested in this community and is very proud to serve fellow citizens and represent local taxpayers and families of North Thurston Public Schools.